 (2) Encourage Student Ownership of the Space

-A little while ago we profiled an amazing Year 4 classroom in Western Australia where the students had designed and created their own flexible seating classroom.
+A little while ago we profiled an amazing Grade 4 classroom where the students had designed and created their own flexible seating classroom.
 The student ownership of this space was amazing!

 For many reasons, it’s not always possible to have your students design their own learning space.
 But, there are many other simple things you can do to ensure your kids feel as though their classroom belongs to them.

-- Create a customised welcome sign at the entrance to your classroom.
+- Create a customized welcome sign at the entrance to your classroom.

 - Attach desk plates to student desks if you use a seating plan.